webilix/jalali-date-time/README.md

     #### Return Value (String | Boolean):

     Jalali date value for an specific date.<br />
-    If date argument is not a valid Javascript Date then false will be returned.<br />
+    If date parameter is not a valid Javascript Date then false will be returned.<br />
     If format is not specified in configuration then the **dateFormat** in [Default Configuration](#default-configuration) will be used.